This poem by Sharon Olds comes from her amazing book, Satan Says.

 looking for my father.

 through a doorway.
-The walls and floors are
+The walls and floor are pine,

 full of splinters.